vincenteof/vincenteof-obsidian/400 - Zettelkasten/Perp Series.md

 - [ ] read the perp overview

 - [ ] read the oracles #active
 Binance use market price for USDe but with a relatively high LTV.
-Since itself is the primary market,
+Since itself is the primary market, cascading liquidation happens after someone control the spot market of USDe on it.
+This kind of attack has a common pattern:

 # References
 https://x.com/yq_acc/status/1978800996689293674